laserkelvin/rotconML/README.md

 Python package to track experiments.
 The two subfolders, `tensorflow` and `torch`, are implementations with those respective libraries.

+The product of these scripts are a series of PyTorch model weights that are saved as `pickle` files, which are the `state_dict` objects contained within PyTorch models.
+For every model, four models are produced corresponding to each of the compositions.

 ## `production`

 This is where  the demonstrations were done after the models are trained.
 There